Los Changuitos Feos de Tucson — Watch the Trailer

 They played for dignitaries and performed at the inaugurations of two US Presidents, Richard Nixon and Gerald Ford.

-The Changos launched a national mariachi youth movement and left behind a musical legacy for generations to follow.
+and left behind a musical legacy for generations to follow.

 The band of brothers triumphed despite a deep, dark, painful secret.

-One that was theirs … until now.
+One that was theirs… until now.

 The Team